moonbuck/plugin-category-cloud/README.md

 title = 'Cloud'
 description = 'A category cloud weighted by posts per category.' type = 'cloud'

-[menu.main]
-name = 'Cloud'
-title = 'Cloud'
-identifier = 'cloud'
-url = '/cloud/'
-weight = 110
 +++
 ```

 Leave the `type` alone (as that is what points it to `layouts/cloud/single.html`).
 You can play with the `title` and `description` values.
 These set the values I would expect your theme to draw from when constructing the page `<head>`.
-The `menu.main` entry creates a menu item to include the page in your navigation.
-Leave the `url` alone as it needs to match the value for `type`.
-You can change the value of `name` to change the text displayed in the navigation link.
-You can adjust the value of `weight` to slide the menu item up or down your list of navigation items (amongst other weigthed navigaton items).
-You can remove the `menu` entry entirely if you do not want the page to show up in your navigation menu.

-If you really, really want the page URL to be something other than `/cloud/`, it isn’t hard to do.
-You do, however, need to keep things in sync.
-Whatever this new value is that is meant to replace *cloud*, it must also be set in the page front matter for `type`, and `url` … **and** … you’ll need to rename `layouts/cloud/single.html` so that *cloud* is replaced by this new value as well.